rickhohler/FileSystemKit/docs/SNUG_FILE_FORMAT.md

-# SNUG File Format Specification
+# Snug File Format Specification

 ## Overview

-**SNUG** (Small, Network-optimized, Unified Grouping) is a content-addressable archive format that stores directory structures and file metadata but references file content by hash instead of embedding it.
+**Snug** (Small, Network-optimized, Unified Grouping) is a content-addressable archive format that stores directory structures and file metadata but references file content by hash instead of embedding it.

 ## File Format

 ### Extension
-- **`.snug`** - Standard extension for SNUG archives
+- **`.snug`** - Standard extension for Snug archives

 ### Structure
 ```